dave-sbs/To-Do-List-Web-app/README.md

 2. Navigate to the project directory: cd to-do-list-web-app/task/src

-3. Open the project on your code editor (preferably VS Code.
+3. Open the project on your code editor (Preferably VS Code.
 Unfortunately, I am not sure if other code editors have the extension I mention below)

 4. Go to the Extensions marketplace (it can be found on the left-hand side of your window) and download 'Open in browser' extension.

 5. Once downloaded,
-- Go back to index.html
+- Open index.html on VS Code
-- Right-click,
-- Find the option that says 'Open In Other Browsers'.
+- Right-click and find the option that says 'Open In Other Browsers'.
 - Choose a browser of your choice.
 You will be redirected to the web app.

 ## Usage